Ana Conta-Kernbach: Early life

-Ana Conta was born on 5 November 1865 in Târgu Neamț in the Romanian United Principalities to Mărioarei (née Scutariu) and Grigore Conta.
+Ana Conta was born on 5 November 1865 in Târgu Neamț in the Romanian United Principalities to Marioara (née Scutariu) and Grigore Conta.
 She was the next to last sibling in the family of ten children, which included her older brother Vasile Conta, who would become a philosopher and politician.
 Her family was originally from the commune of Bodeștii-Precistei, where several generations had served in the priesthood of the Romanian Orthodox Church.
-Her father was hired in 1864 to serve at the Bărboi Monastery in Iaşi, where the family moved soon after her birth.
+Her father was hired in 1864 to serve at the Bărboi Monastery in Iași, where the family moved soon after her birth.
 Her mother died when Conta was young, and her brother Vasile became an important influence on her sense of responsibility to address societal issues.
 He also encouraged her musical ability and she became an accomplished pianist.

 In 1878, Conta entered the Humpel Institute.
 She completed the seven-year curricula within five years and graduated in 1883.
 Continuing her education, that year, she entered the University of Iași studying both in the normal school and philosophical faculties.
 Simultaneously with her university studies, she taught history, logic, and psychology at the Humpel Institute, until 1885, when she began teaching at the Liceul "Oltea Doamna" (Oltea Doamna Lyceum), where she remained for almost a decade.
 Conta obtained her degree, magna cum laude in 1888 and in 1891, married poet Gheorghe Kernbach, who encouraged her to begin writing and publishing both poems and prose.
-Her debut as a writer occurred in Convorbiri literare (Literary Conversations) in 1891 and other works were soon published in the journals Junimea literară (Literary Jubilee) and Arhiva (Archive).
+Her debut as a writer occurred in Convorbiri Literare (Literary Conversations) in 1891 and other works were soon published in the journals Junimea literară (Literary Jubilee) and Arhiva (Archive).
 In 1893, Conta-Kernbach went to Paris, without her husband to continue her education.
 Taking courses in art history, pedagogy, and philosophy, she studied at the University of Paris and the Collège de France.